quicophy/csp_code_gen/README.md

-# Stabilizer code generation from a CSP solver
+# CSP stabilizer code generation

 The implementation for the paper about code generation using a CSP solver.